Congregation Mikveh Israel: 2321 N Broad Street, 1909–1976

 In August 1907, the synagogue's Board selected the architecture firm of Pilcher and Tachau to design its fourth building to be built at Broad and York Streets.
 Samuel Elkin had left $60,000 to the congregation to be used for construction which was estimated to cost $150,000.
 The block until 1894 had been the site of Forepaugh Park where Adam Forepaugh presented circuses and spectacles, and where the Philadelphia Athletics played in 1890 and 1891.
 It was developed in the late 1890s with residential homes, and Mikveh Israel and Dropsie College built their complex in 1909 following the Jewish population up North Broad Street.

 The one story Neo-Roman limestone building was dedicated on September 14, 1909.
 The congregation's Leon Elmaleh, Rabbi Pereira Mendes of Congregation Shearith Israel, and Philadelphia's Rabbi Bernard Levinthal all spoke at the ceremony.

 During WWI, the Mikveh Israel Association applied for a Red Cross Auxiliary in the Southeastern Pennsylvania Chapter in May 1917.
 Leading women of the congregation established a work room in the adjoining Gratz College building where one day a week they made surgical garments and collected supplies.

 Dr. Abraham A. Neuman (1890–1970) was rabbi from 1927 to 1943.
+Rabbi Neuman joined with A. S. W. Rosenbach to preside over a special service in February 1932 to commemorate the bicentennial of George Washington's birth at which Dr. Rosenbach read Washington's letter to the congregation.

 During this period, the congregation counted prominent physician Jacob da Silva Solis-Cohen and movie theater magnate and philanthropist Jules Mastbaum as members.
 Mastbaum would gift the Rodin Museum to the City of Philadelphia.

-The congregation celebrated its bicentennial the weekend of Thursday, November 28, 1940 concluding with a banquet at the Ritz-Carlton Hotel on Sunday, December 1, 1940.
+The congregation celebrated its bicentennial the weekend of Thursday, November 28, 1940, concluding with a banquet at the Ritz-Carlton Hotel on Sunday, December 1, 1940.
 At this time, the congregation numbered 1,200 members.
+In December 1954, Mikveh Israel played a prominent role in Philadelphia's celebration of the tercentenary of Jewish settlement in North America.
+Reverend Elmaleh, then Minister Emeritus, blew shofar during the ceremony held in Congress Hall.